 To solve this problem, subjects have to represent two equal first-level Pythagorean relations (make assisting lines AE and DF perpendicular to BC.
-E and F are feet of a perpendicular, Fig.3) firstly, getting two equations involving four known variables: $AE^{2}+BE^{2}=AB^{2}$ and $DF^{2}+CF^{2}=DC^{2}$ .
+E and F are feet of a perpendicular, Fig.3) firstly, getting two equations involving four known variables: $AE^2+BE^2=AB^2$ and $DF^2+CF^2=DC^2$.
 On this basis, the second-level relation is represented, manifested by the recognition that AE is equal to DF.
-These two equations are converted into one equation involving two unknown variables (BE and CF): $AB^{2}-BE^{2}=DC^{2}-CF^{2}$ .
-Next, the third-level relation is represented based on the understanding of the second-level relation: BE+CF=BC-AD, which is manifested by the combination of one equation.
+These two equations are converted into one equation involving two unknown variables (BE and CF): $AB^2-BE^2=DC^2-CF^2$.
+Next, the third-level relation is represented based on the understanding of the second-level relation: BE+CF=BC-AD, which is manifested by the combination of one equation BE and CF in the second-level relation and another equation BE and CF in the third-level relation.
 Therefore, the length of BE (CF) can be calculated.
 Finally, the Pythagorean relation among AB, BE and AE is represented, which is conducive to calculate AE.
 The superior relation of this problem can't be used to inferior relations directly or obviously.
 Moreover, representation of inferior relations involves more than one superior relation.